kabbi/rufus/README.md

 As a shortcut, you can pass the `file` String directly to the constructor, and all other options will just use default values.

+This handler support of reopening file on `SIGUSR2`, this can be helpfull if you are using `logrotate(8)`

 ### RotatingFileHandler

+I'd personally prefer linux way and use `logrotate`, but this came from `intel`.

 ```js
 new rufus.handlers.Rotating(options);